taocpp/PEGTL/doc/Rule-Reference.md

 However, rule equivalence does show exactly where the `raise<>` rule is inserted and therefore which rule will be used to call the control class' `raise()`-method.

+## Packs

+The documentation will use packs if zero-or-more or one-or-more of a parameter is allowed.
+As an example, `seq< R... >` may have zero-or-more template parameters.
+If it is zero, i.e. if you write `seq<>`, we say that `R` is "empty".
+If it is at least one rule, i.e. `seq< A >` or `seq< A, B, C >`, `R` is "non-empty".
+The documentation will state when empty packs are allowed or disallowed and, if empty packs are allowed we will state the meaning either explicity, or implicitly via the documented equivalence.

 ## Contents

 * [Meta Rules](#meta-rules)